 In the grand scheme of things.

 We all know this, yet still hearing it was life altering for me.
 Worriers know that worrying solves nothing and that things have a way of working out the way they are supposed to.
 Yet still we worry.

 Stop right where you are.
 Think about what is bothering you, if anything, at this moment.
 Realize that this too shall pass.

 This doesn’t mean that all of our days will be happy ones or that we won’t experience trials.
-I have experienced the throes of pain and heartache.
+Throughout my life, I have experienced many ups but I have also experienced the throes of pain and heartache.
+I could write an essay on dealing with stress.
 I have had days where I didn’t want to get out of the bed, let alone talk to anyone.
 I’ve been in deep funks, despondent and sad, anxious and worried.
 For myself.
-For people who I love.
+For people whom I love.

-Ultimately, I stopped worrying and started trusting the process.
-I started allowing myself to feel the pain, to react to it and to work through it.
+Ultimately, it was when I stopped worrying and started trusting the process, when I allowed myself to grieve and to work through it, that things got better.

 I believe that things work out.
 If not for good, things work out in ways that we can learn to deal with – ways that won’t break us.
 Eventually.